Research Study Pool Information

 - Students must be at least 18 years of age to participate

 - You may not participate in the same study more than once

 No-Show Policy/Late Arrival

 Researchers rely on participants to show up at scheduled times.
 If you sign up for a study and fail to show (except in cases of verified illness or emergency), you will only be able to make up your participation assignment if the researcher is able to reschedule.
-If not, you will be assigned to do the alternative written assignment for credit.
+If not, you will be assigned to complete the Alternative Writing Assignment for credit.
 If you fail to show twice without a legitimate excuse, you will no longer be able to sign up to participate in studies.
-Instead, you must complete the alternative writing assignment.
+Instead, you must complete the Alternative Writing Assignment.

-Students who do not wish to participate in experiments will acquire insights into research methods using in psychological science by completing writing assignments from a set list of journal articles.
+Students who do not wish to participate in experiments will acquire insights into research methods used in psychological science by completing writing assignments from a set list of journal articles.
 Each writing assignment is worth .5 hrs of credit and should be completed according to the instructions.
-If you plan to complete the alternative writing assignment instead of research participation, please contact RoseMarie Stevenson (email@example.com) for further instructions.
+If you plan to complete the Alternative Writing Assignment in lieu of research participation, please contact RoseMarie Stevenson (email@example.com) for further instructions.

-Students must complete the assigned number of sessions or the alternative written assignment by the last day of Reading Period in order to pass the course.
+Students must complete the assigned number of sessions or complete the Alternative Writing Assignment by the last day of Reading Period in order to pass the course.